SnexusG/my-bash-scripts/README.md

 # my-bash-scripts
-## bash scripts i use for automation to make my workflow easier and practising bash shell scripting
+## bash scripts i use for automation to make my workflow easier and practice bash shell scripting

 ## script descriptions :
 * comp-coding : launches vscode with my comp-coding directory and runs a python script to delete unncessary files